 Height/weight: 6-foot-7, 225 pounds

 Career: 12 seasons (2011-present)

 Teams: San Antonio Spurs (2011-18), Toronto Raptors (2018-19), Los Angeles Clippers (2019-present)

 That came after Leonard led the Spurs to the NBA championship in 2014 over LeBron James and the Miami Heat.
-Leonard would be higher on this list had it not been for his disappointing stretch with the Los Angeles Clippers, where he's proven to be not quite the player we thought he was.
+Leonard would be higher on this list had it not been for what has been a legacy-dampening run with the Los Angeles Clippers, where he's rarely played since 2021 due to injuries.

 8. Scottie Pippen